ayush242424/react-patterns/README.md

 2. Controlled input - It's hard to talk about controlled inputs in the abstract.
 Let's start with an uncontrolled (normal) input and go from there.

 3. Higher-order component - A higher-order function is a function that takes and/or returns a function.
 It's not more complicated than that.
 So, what's a higher-order component?

+4.Container component - "A container does data fetching and then renders its corresponding sub-component.
+That’s it."—Jason Bonta.
+Given this reusable CommentList component.